Let’s face it. If you don’t know your customers, you can’t be successful.

 The more detractors you have, the closer you are to -100.
 The more promoters, the better: aim as close to +100 as you can!

-When you include an additional open question to your NPS survey, you can collect more feedback from the unhappy customers, and possibly get positive feedback that you can turn to testimonials!
+When you include an additional open question to your NPS survey, you can collect more feedback from the unhappy customers, and possibly get positive feedback that you can turn to stellar customer testimonials!

 That is quantitative data together with qualitative data: even better!